 Use the overload of the QWidget::setParent() function to change the ownership of a QDialog widget.
 This function allows you to explicitly set the window flags of the reparented widget; using the overloaded function will clear the window flags specifying the window-system properties for the widget (in particular it will reset the Qt::Dialog flag)."

 I'm rather out of my depth here but this suggests it might be a relatively simple job to tweak these dialogs so that they spawn their own taskbar entry rather than sharing their parent's.
 I'm assuming that Qgis contains the code which specifies these are QDialog boxes and so forth?
 That info was also from qt4.8 which looks like it might be an old version - again, you guys know wildly more than me about this stuff!

-#4 Updated by Nyall Dawson about 4 years ago
+#4 Updated by Nyall Dawson over 4 years ago

 It's not actually that simple - those dialogs are all designed to be modal, ie you CANNOT interact with other QGIS windows while they are open.
 You have to first close the dialog.

 There's some progress towards moving parts of these dialogs to dock widgets (in 2.16 you can style maps using non-modal dock widgets), but other parts of those dialogs will always be modal by design.